1,768,583 Protected

 Yes, but only if you choose for it to rise with inflation.
 It’s a good idea to get a policy that keeps track of rising prices - especially if it could be paying out over a long period of time.

 We strictly adhere to the General Data Protection Regulation and will only use your personal information for the purposes of helping with your query.
-As an advice-based broker, by submitting your details with your phone number and email, we may attempt to call, text or email you in order to service your query for Life Insurance, Income Protection Insurance, Critical Illness Insurance and other products.
+As an advice-based broker, by submitting your details with your phone number and email, we may attempt to call, text or email you in order to service your query for Life Insurance, Income Protection Insurance, Critical Illness Insurance, Private Health Insurance and other products.
 For more information, please read our Privacy Notice & Cookies.

 Frequently asked questions